jfelchner/ruby-progressbar/README.md

 The following items can be set at any time.
 Changes cause an immediate bar refresh so no other action is needed:

 * `#progress_mark=`: Sets the string used to represent progress along the bar
+* `#title=`: Sets the string used to represent the items the bar is tracking (or I guess whatever else you want it to be)

 Road Map
 --------------------------------